AndersonJader0/Commands_and_projects-Git_GitHub/README.md

 * All commands made of the extension course.

+> Note: The ls and cat commands are Unix/Linux operating system commands.
+In the case of windows we use dir (instead of ls) and type (instead of cat).

 >To identify user's email for the first time.

 `git config --global user.email "The e-mail here"`